Reuse a CAP Java Service

 Download CSV data for the Categories entity by running the following command in the terminal:

-The name of the CSV has to match the pattern [namespace]-[entity name] exactly otherwise the the application will fail to start.
+The name of the CSV has to match the pattern [namespace]-[entity name] exactly, otherwise the application will fail to start.

 - Step 6